RAhnemann/sif-less/README.md

 SIF-less is a UI Wrapper for Sitecore Installation Framework (SIF).
 It's not called "SIF-non", as it still requires SIF to operate.
 For those who don't want to mess with parameters and the command line, this is for you.

+## Version 0.6.0 ##

+* SIF-less now ensures your Solr URL doesn't have a trailing slash.
+This should fix the core API issues you see in your SIF installs.

 ## Version 0.5.0 ##

 * SIF-less now has more validation!